stephane-rbn/binbuddykorea-api/README.md

 ### Code testing with [pytest](https://github.com/pytest-dev/pytest/)

 > :warning: Code testing is currently not available in this project.
 Please refer to this issue for more information: [#12](https://github.com/stephane-rbn/binbuddykorea-api/issues/12).

 - Integration tests and unit tests are available in the `tests` folder.
 - Run tests using the following command: `pytest` (or `python -m pytest`).

 ### Guidelines, linters and formatters

 - Use [ruff](https://github.com/astral-sh/ruff) for code linting and formatting.
-- Optional: use a *static type checker* for Python like Microsoft's [Pyright](https://github.com/microsoft/pyright).
+- Optional: use a _static type checker_ for Python like Microsoft's [Pyright](https://github.com/microsoft/pyright).
 Visual Studio Code users are recommended to use [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance), an extension made by Microsoft and powered by Pyright.
 For others, feel free to look at this [installation guide](https://github.com/microsoft/pyright/blob/main/docs/installation.md).
+- [Prettier](https://github.com/prettier/prettier) is used for code formatting in the frontend part of the project, including Jinja2 templates.
+It is automatically installed as a dev dependency but you might have to look at the [documentation](https://prettier.io/docs/en/editors.html) to run it in your editor.